MicrosoftDocs/win32/desktop-src/NetTCPIPProv/cim-concretejob-requeststatechange.md

 ---
-Description: 'Requests that the state of the job be changed to the specified value.
-The allowed transitions are job specific and vendor specific.' ms.assetid: 'b36a5f86-2385-485f-852e-c842ccc6bc00'
+Description: Requests that the state of the job be changed to the specified value.
+The allowed transitions are job specific and vendor specific. ms.assetid: b36a5f86-2385-485f-852e-c842ccc6bc00
-title: 'RequestStateChange method of the CIM\_ConcreteJob class'
+title: RequestStateChange method of the CIM\_ConcreteJob class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RequestStateChange method of the CIM\_ConcreteJob class